Niklas-Maderbacher/zec-timing/README.md

 # Pseudo MQTT Client to send timestamps

-This Docker Container + Shell Script aims to send the current timestamp into the topic **"time"** to simulate a light barrier
+This Docker Container + Shell Script aims to send the current timestamp into the topic **"esp32/timestamp"** to simulate a light barrier

 ## Needed Modules

 - Docker
-- Mosquitto
+- firewall-cmd

 ## How to run